 OSHA advises that a good rule of thumb is to have an associate drink about four cups of water every hour during the hottest periods.

 But even with that amount of water intake, in extreme heat, an associate will sweat profusely, leading to dehydration.
 As a result, keeping associates properly hydrated also requires that managers reduce workloads, provide shade or an air-conditioned space, and enforce healthy work and rest schedules.

-Fact: “Employees working indoors in factories that use heat for processing or manufacturing, such as molding ovens, could also be at risk for a heat illness if they are not properly hydrated”, says Lydia Baugh, communications director for the International Safety Equipment Association.
+Fact: “Employees working indoors in factories that use heat for processing or manufacturing, such as molding ovens, could also be at risk for a heat illness if they are not properly hydrated”, says Lydia Baugh, external affairs director for the International Safety Equipment Association.